Mental Health Facilities Pomona, CA

 Hathaway/sycamores Child/family Services - 8.0 miles from Pomona, CA

 Hathaway/sycamores Child/family Services is a mental health clinic in Covina, CA, located at 1411 North Grand Avenue, Suite 100, 91724 zip code area.
 Hathaway/sycamores Child/family Services provides telemedicine/telehealth and outpatient treatment.
-Hathaway/sycamores Child/family Services offers behavior modification, trauma therapy and couples/family therapy to young adults and children / adolescents.
-Hathaway/sycamores Child/family Services also supports people with PTSD, people with serious mental illness and people with HIV or AIDS.
-Additional services offered at Hathaway/sycamores Child/family Services include family psychoeducation, case management and suicide prevention services.
+Hathaway/sycamores Child/family Services offers psychotropic medication, cognitive behavioral therapy and trauma therapy to children / adolescents and young adults.
+Hathaway/sycamores Child/family Services also supports people with serious mental illness, children/adolescents with serious emotional disturbance and military families.
+Additional services offered at Hathaway/sycamores Child/family Services include family psychoeducation, court-ordered outpatient treatment and suicide prevention services.

 Learn More